iQuHACK/2021_Isolated-System/README.md

 The barrier of entry into quantum computing can be intimidating, and thus gamifying tools to help train the fundamentals might be a good way engage newer audiences that might know nothing about linear algebra, such as those in high school, early university, or those who simply haven't pursued such topics.

 To achieve this, I have built a memory game where players have to match a circuit to its corresponding state, represented through a qSphere.
-The circuits are randomly generated using IonQ's simulator or QPU backend.
+The circuits are randomly generated using IBM's qasm simulator.

 ## Elements and rules